Reviews

 • Access to working capital with outstanding 30, 60, or 90-day invoices

-The easy application process that allows you to submit your outstanding invoices
+• Simple application process allowing you to submit outstanding invoices

 Asset Based Loans

 Asset-based loans use a company’s assets as collateral to secure financing.
-An asset-based loan allows you to borrow money on an ongoing basis.
+These loans allow you to borrow money on an ongoing basis.

 Rapid Finance’s secured loans include: